the-teachingRSE-project/competencies/competencies.md

 Having the competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
-Applications of them in an individual's career can be found in the appendix.
+Applications of them in an individual's career can be found in @subsec:examplemaster.
 An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require a PhD at minimum.